Pearl Barley Porridge in Water

 Step 2:

-Check the cereals for the presence of livestock, garbage and damaged grains.
-Rinse well.
-To make the cereal crumbly, it is necessary to rinse it until the water pours completely transparent.
-Pearl barley is cooked for a long time, but in order to speed up the cooking process, you can soak the grits for several hours in cold water.
-It is convenient to soak overnight.
-Then drain the water in which the cereal was soaked.
+Check the grain for bugs, debris, and damaged kernels.
+Rinse it well.
+To get fluffy porridge, you need to rinse it until the water runs completely clear.
+Pearl barley takes quite a while to cook, but to speed it up you can soak the grain in cold water for several hours — soaking it overnight is convenient.
+Then drain the water the grain soaked in.

 Step 3:

-Put the grits in the cooking pot.
-I recommend using dishes with a thick bottom so that nothing burns.
+Put the grain into your cooking pot.
+I recommend using a heavy-bottomed pot so nothing scorches.

 Step 4: